-On your ninth day, you will get to explore the best attractions in the west.
+On your tenth day, you will get to explore the best attractions in the west.

 Your first stop will take you to the most powerful hot spring in Europe, Deildartunguhver.
-This area is a great chance to explore another geothermal paradise; it’s so powerful that it’s energy is able to power towns at a distance of up to 50km away.
+This area is a great chance to explore another geothermal paradise; it’s so powerful that its energy can power towns at a distance of up to 50km away.

 In this region, you will also take a dip in the wonderfully relaxing Krauma spa.
 This is a great place to relax and unwind and is by far the best spot for a nice geothermal Icelandic bath in the west while you take in the surrounding views.

 After your dip, you’ll make your way towards the historically significant village of Reykholt.
-Known as the home of the poet, Saga writer, and chieftain, Snorri Sturluson, who lived in the middle ages during the time of the Iceland civil war.
-His work is cherished by Icelanders as an invaluable record of the Old Norse mythology and language.
+Known as the home of the poet, Saga writer, and chieftain, Snorri Sturluson lived in the middle ages during the Icelandic civil war.
+Icelanders cherish his work as an invaluable record of the Old Norse mythology and language.

 No trip to Iceland is complete without a trip to a volcano, but fear not, we have you covered.

-Today you will have 1 of 2 options to explore these once lava-filled heartbeats of the Earth.
-First, you can take a once in a lifetime tour deep into a now-dormant volcanic magma chamber.
-Your tour will take you along the Reykjanes peninsula to Thrihnukagigur volcano where you will descend down into the mouth of the volcano on an old mineshaft.
+Today you will have options to explore these once lava-filled heartbeats of the Earth.
+First, you can take a once-in-a-lifetime tour deep into a now-dormant volcanic magma chamber.
+Your tour will take you along the Reykjanes peninsula to Thrihnukagigur volcano, where you will descend into the mouth of the volcano on an old mineshaft.

-Once you reach the bottom you will feel the warmth radiating from this once lava-filled cavern, and get the chance to explore the many caverns, rock formations and capture plenty of pictures of the colours left by the lava of old.
-This irregular tour is incredibly special due to the fact that dormant volcano magma chambers usually collapse in on themselves, whereas this one has stayed intact, making it an experience unlike any others you’ll find on Earth.
+Once you reach the bottom, you will feel the warmth radiating from this once lava-filled cavern and get the chance to explore the many caverns, rock formations and capture plenty of pictures of the colors left by the lava of old.
+This irregular tour is incredibly special because dormant volcano magma chambers usually collapse in on themselves.
+In contrast, this one has stayed intact, making it an experience unlike any others you’ll find on Earth.
 Please be aware, however, that there is a minimum age requirement of 12 years old.

 After a day exploring the depths of the Earth, you’ll retire for the night at your Reykjavik accommodation.

-After you experienced the fire of Iceland in your volcanic day yesterday, today you will experience the corresponding ice element.
-You will get the opportunity to select between 2 glacier related tours.
+After you experienced the fire of Iceland on your volcanic day yesterday, today, you will experience the corresponding ice element.
+You will get the opportunity to select some other unique experiences.

 Firstly, take an ice tunnel tour into the glacier of Langjokull.
-Your guide will collect you from Reykjavik in the morning and drive you up onto the nearby glacier in a modified monster truck to take you to this incredible man-made ice structure.
-Once there you are free to explore the caverns of ice that create this spectacular marvel.
+In the morning, your guide will collect you from Reykjavik and drive you up onto the nearby glacier in a modified monster truck to take you to this incredible man-made ice structure.
+Once there, you are free to explore the caverns of ice that create this spectacular marvel.
 Also, make sure to gather plenty of pictures from outside the tunnel offering an awe-inspiring view of Iceland atop one of nature's greatest treasures.

 After your day on the ice, you'll head back to your accommodation in Reykjavik.

-You’ll spend your last full day in Reykjavik where you will have ample time to explore the city, check out some extra attractions or simply browse the shops and pick up some last-minute souvenirs.
+You'll spend your last full day in Reykjavik, where you will have ample time to explore the city, check out some extra attractions, browse the shops, and pick up some last-minute souvenirs.

 Option 2 - Take a couple of hours to learn more about Iceland's rich indigenous marine life at the Whale Museum.
 With a great selection of life-size whale replicas, this interactive and educational museum is the perfect stop for nature lovers, especially after having experienced a sighting of some of these creatures of the deep in the north of Iceland.

-At the end of another great day in Iceland, you’ll return to your Reykjavik accommodation where you’ll retire for the night before travelling home the next day.
+At the end of another great day in Iceland, you'll return to your Reykjavik accommodation, where you'll retire for the night before traveling home the next day.